oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

     You have successfully created an ingress rule that makes your instance available from the internet.

-## Install and Configure Spring Boot
+## Install and configure Spring Boot

-Before installing the software required to run Spring Boot, you first configure the Instance you created.
+Before the Spring Boot application is ready to use, you first configure the instance you created previously and then install 3 software packages, Git, OpenJDK 8, and Maven 3.6.

+### Before you begin

-### Configure the Port for your Instance
+#### Configure the port for your instance

 1. Open the navigation menu and select **Compute**.
 Under **Compute**, select **Instances**.
 2. Select the link to the Instance you created earlier.

     From the **Instance Details** page look under the **Instance Access** section.
-Write down the public IP address the system created for you.
+Save the public IP address the system created for you.
 You use this IP address to connect to your instance.

 3. Open a **Terminal** or **Command Prompt** window.
-4. Change into the directory where you stored the `ssh` encryption keys you created.
+4. Navigate to the directory where you stored the `ssh` encryption keys you created.
-5. Connect to your instance with this SSH command
+5. Connect to your instance with the SSH command

     ```console
     $ ssh -i _<your-private-key-file>_ opc@_<x.x.x.x>_